icn-navigator/Documentation/Decision Making/Records/DR21 – Authentication Options.md

 ## Outcome
 The team decided to **defer the final decision on social authentication** until after the core framework is established.
 Email login will be implemented first, with Google/Facebook sign-in considered later depending on progress.

+To simplify the implementation and architecture we'll use a built-in authentication using Bun's tooling for hashing passwords as not integrating a discrete authorisation service allows us to maintain a more minimal deployment and maintenance process due to the simpler architecture.